 Since 1997, Hulstrand has created, taught, and directed education abroad programs in Paris, Florence, Hawaii, and Cuba for Hunter and Queens Colleges (CUNY).
 She writes frequently for International Educator magazine, and is author of NAFSA’s best-selling booklet, “What Parents Need to Know!
 Before, During and After Education Abroad.”
 In 2008 she and Stephen Rueckert created The Essoyes School, which offers writing and art workshops and classes in North America and Europe.
 She has served as a consultant at Queens College, CUNY, developing and teaching faculty and staff training workshops for education abroad, and is a member of the adjunct faculty in the Department of English.
 She also teaches at Politics & Prose bookstore in Washington, D.C., and has created and taught hands-on Twitter workshops.

 Hulstrand speaks French and Spanish.
 She has a BA in Child Psychology from the University of Minnesota and an MA in English Literature from Hunter College, CUNY.
-Along her way, she has been fortunate enough to have studied writing with Anatole Broyard and literature with Philip Roth.
-She is a member of the Women’s National Book Association, and she serves on the Executive Planning Team of the American Writers Museum Foundation.
+She is a member of the Women’s National Book Association, and she served on the Executive Planning Team of the American Writers Museum Foundation.

-Hulstrand was born and raised in Minnesota, and she lived in New York City for more than 20 years.
-She currently divides her time between the Washington D.C. area and France, where she teaches writing workshops several times a year.
-She is currently working on her next book, “A Long Way from Iowa,” a literary memoir.
+Hulstrand was born and raised in Minnesota, and she lived on the East Coast for more than 30 years, first in New York City and then in Washington D.C.
+She currently divides her time between the United States and France, where she teaches writing workshops several times a year.